Kyle Shanahan

 Kyle Shanahan Coaching Tree

 Before he was a head coach, Shanahan served as an assistant coach for Jon Gruden, Gary Kubiak, Mike Shanahan, Mike Pettine, and Dan Quinn.
 During this time, he coached for four years for Gary Kubiak and Mike Shanahan.
 During his time as head coach, three assistant coaches, (Mike McDaniel, Robert Saleh, and DeMeco Ryans) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 48-54-0 in the regular season and 1-3 in the playoffs during their six seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 67-77-0 in the regular season and 1-3 in the playoffs during their nine seasons as head coach after serving on his coaching staffs.

 Personal Information